EKGF/dprod/examples/data-lineage/README.md

 This allows a user to query the lineage.
-The data products all have URLs as identifiers, and properties all connect to each other, so you can walk from one data product to the downstream data products that feed it.
+The data products all have URLs as identifiers, and properties all connect to each other, so a query can walk from one data product to the downstream data products that feed it.

-You can follow the path that leads from one data product to another like this:
+One can follow the path that leads from one data product to another like this:

 ```text
 Data Product >> inputPort >> isAccessServiceOf >> isDistributionOf >> Input Data Product
 ```

-Let's look at some example data with three data products that connect to each other through their input and output ports:
+The following example data has three data products that connect to each other through their input and output ports:

 ```json